-In pairs research the Vancouver International Bhangra Celebration and the organization that coordinates this event.
+Answer: Activity: In pairs research the Vancouver International Bhangra Celebration and the organization the coordinates this event.
 Create a colourful brochure depicting the who/what/when/where/why/how.
-Print pictures from online sources for your brochure and remember to source them.

-Alternatively, research some bhangra music and teach those interested in dancing, how to do some Bhangra.
-See if you can get a hold of the customary attire by talking to South Asians in your class/school/neighbourhood/community.
-Or perhaps you are South Asian and have traditional clothing samples to bring in for this activity.

-As noted in the Shushma Datt video, the Rim Jhim network was the first 24-hour radio station for South Asians outside India.
-Listen to the station for 30 minutes and list three new interesting facts you learned about concerning an aspect of South Asian culture.
-If you are South Asian, listen to another ethnic radio station of your choice and list three new interesting facts you learned about regarding aspects of that particular culture.
+Print pictures from online sources for your brochure a remember to source them.
+Alternatively, research some bhangra music and teach those interested in dancing, how to some Bhangra.
+See if you can get a hold of the customary attire by talking to South Asians class/school/neighbourhood/community.
+Or perhaps you are South Asian and have tradit clothing samples to bring in for this activity. s in your Activity: As noted in the Shushma Datt video, the Rim Jhim network was the first 24-hour radio state South Asians outside India.
+Listen to the station for 30 minutes and list three new interest facts you learned about concerning an aspect of South Asian culture.
+If you are South Asian to another ethnic radio station of your choice and list three new interesting facts you learned about regarding aspects of that particular culture. ting an, listen 1.

+2.

+3.

 Answer the following question:

 1. Do you listen to or watch any ethnic media?
 How does it enrich your life?
+If not, researched in the contract of the contrac

-If not, research an ethnic media station or program you would like to watch or listen to and explain why.
-How do you think it will enrich your life?
+ethnic media station or program you would like to watch or listen to and explain why.
+He you think it will enrich your life? ow do

+ow do

+you think it will enrich your life? ow do

+you think it will enrich your life? ow do